skrysmanski/devlog/content/articles/dotnet/pinvoke-tutorial-3.md

 void do_something(MyClass* data);
 ```

-//Note:// Obviously the order of the fields in the native struct and the managed class //must be exactly the same//.
+*Note:* Obviously the order of the fields in the native struct and the managed class *must be exactly the same*.

 = Marshalling Structs ====================
 Marshalling managed `struct`s is almost identical to marshalling objects with only one difference: `struct`s are passed by copy by default.